zhe/hugo-theme-slim/README.md

   GithubID: "Your Github ID"
   TwitterID: "Your Twitter ID"
   AnalyticsID: "Your Google Analytics tracking code"
+  DisqusShortname: "Your Disqus shortname"
   Summary: true # takes true or false
   Content: false # takes true or false
   # if both are set to true, summary is shown
 ```

+### Enable Disqus to your post

+1. Add your Disqus Shortname to the site config file;
+2. You can enable Disqus per-post, by adding `comments: true` (YAML) or `comments = true` (TOML) in the front matter of your post.
+To disable it, you can either change the value to `false` or just not include `comments` variable and its value at all.

 ## Build your site